andyatkinson/blog/_posts/2018-03-21-open-zoom-urls-bash.md

 ---
 layout: post
-title: "Open Zoom meetings from the command line"
+title: "Open Zoom Meetings from the Command Line"
-date: 2018-03-21 13:00
+date: 2018-03-21
 comments: true
-categories: [CLI, Tips]
+tags: [CLI, Tips, "Remote Work"]
 ---

 This is a hacked together bash function, taking advantage of [icalBuddy](http://hasseg.org/icalBuddy/) and Zoom URLs in calendar invitations, making it a bit easier to join meetings.